cityofships/i-love-compute/README.md

 CHIP-SPV is an integration of HIPCL and HIPLZ supporting OpenCL and Level Zero backends.

 - The user can download build and instal CHIP-SPV by doing `./user-chip-spv build`.
-- The installation is done in user workspace and provided software is not made available in default environment.
+- The installation is done as user in `workspace/user-chip-spv` and provided software is not made available in default environment.
 - The user can run `COMMAND` with built CHIP-SPV by doing `./user-chip-spv run [COMMAND]`.